taruntthakur777/contact-page/README.md

-# contact-page
+# Contact Page

+A simple personal **Contact / Portfolio page** built using **HTML and CSS**.
-This is a responsive contact/portfolio page created using HTML and CSS.
-It includes a profile section, bio, project showcase, and contact details.
-Designed to practice frontend basics and host as a GitHub Pages project.
+It includes a profile section, bio, projects showcase, and contact details.

+---

+## 🚀 Features
+- Profile picture with name and role
+- About Me / Bio section
+- Project showcase section
+- Contact information with clickable email link
+- Responsive design using CSS

+---

+## 📂 Project Structure